If you've lived in an Australian rural area, our Rural Access Scheme may help boost your selection rank for entry into some programs.

 QTAC will ask you to check your eligibility and your ASGS Remoteness Area (ASGS-RA) category.
 You'll then have to submit a cover sheet and your supporting documentation.

-If approved, adjustments will be automatically applied to all relevant UQ preferences.
-Contact QTAC for more information.
+If your application is approved, adjustments will be automatically applied to all relevant UQ preferences.

 When you apply, you'll need to provide documents that prove your rural background.